 The inclusion of inappropriate language or images is difficult for staff to detect.
 Pupils may need reminding that such use is inappropriate and conflicts with school Policy and procedures.
-Abusive messages should be dealt with under the Whole School Behaviour Policy.
+Abusive messages should be dealt with in line with the school's Behaviour Policy and procedures.

-- Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed. - Pupils will be instructed about safe and appropriate use of personal devices both on and off site in accordance with the school Acceptable Use Agreement/Mobile Phone procedures.
+• Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.

+• Pupils will be instructed about safe and appropriate use of personal devices both on and off site in accordance with the school Acceptable Use Agreement/Mobile Phone procedures.

-13. Policy Decisions
+12. Policy Decisions

-13.1 Authorising internet access
+12.1 Authorising internet access

 The school will allocate internet access to staff and pupils based on educational need.
 It will be clear who has internet access and who has not.
 Normally most pupils will be granted internet access.
-We will not prevent pupils from accessing the Internet unless the parents have specifically denied permission, or the child is subject to a sanction as part of the Whole School Behaviour policy.
+We will not prevent pupils from accessing the Internet unless the parents have specifically denied permission, or the child is subject to a sanction as part of our Behaviour policy and procedures.